Newsletter Template Design

 Overview

-Yes, you indeed saw the MS Excel logo in the thumbnail.
-Who says design has to be on Adobe or Figma?
+Yes, you did see the MS-Excel logo in the thumbnail.
+Who says good design is only for Adobe or Figma?

 Making newsletters in this team was a collaborative effort.
 The project manager would write out the content and send it to a designer who would then create a design based on this content and then send back to the project manager for review.
 If there are any content changes, errors or design changes needed, the project manager would send all this as feedback to the designer.
 The designer would edit it the design accordingly and send it back for review.
 After the reviewing and feedback cycle is completed and the project manager and designer are happy with the newsletter, they then send it to upper management for a final review.
 If there are any changes given by upper management, it would go back to the designer to edit and send back for final review once again.
 After the final-review cycle is completed, the newsletter is then scheduled to be sent out by the project manager.
 This lifecyle of making a newsletter takes upto 2 hours & 40 minutes/designer and 2 hours 30 minutes/project manager, a total of about 5 hours of employee time spent on this activity.